zntb/fullstack-open-part4/README.md

 Write tests related to creating new blogs via the _/api/blogs_ endpoint, that verify that if the _title_ or _url_ properties are missing from the request data, the backend responds to the request with the status code _400_ Bad Request.

 Make the required changes to the code so that it passes the test.

+## Exercises 4.13.-4.14

+### 4.13 Blog List Expansions, step 1

+Implement functionality for deleting a single blog post resource.

+Use the _async/await_ syntax.
+Follow [RESTful](https://fullstackopen.com/en/part3/node_js_and_express#rest) conventions when defining the HTTP API.

+Implement tests for the functionality.